liamDuxbury/final-year-project/readme.md

 I realise that this will make ciewing each page harder and I aplogise for that.
 Viewing the elements in browser should suffice instead.

+I am using an API called Spoonacular to pull recipe info to populate the site.